 Raspberry plants for sale in Australia

-I grow several different varieties, some are thornless, some are primocane flowering, one is a thornless floricane that sometimes fruits on its primocanes, I even sell a yellow fruiting golden raspberry.
+I grow several different varieties, some are thornless, some are primocane flowering, I grow black raspberries, I am one of the few people in Australia who sell a yellow fruiting golden raspberry.
 I sometimes sell raspberry canes on my for sale page over winter when they are dormant.

 No comments: